Skip to content

 Sophos Firewall v22 - Health Check

-The health check lists all checked points in the dashboard, similar to a security audit.
-Each point shows the module, standard, severity, status and a direct action.
-This allows you to see at a glance which configurations deviate from best practice.
+The Health Check lists all assessed items in the dashboard, similar to a security audit.
+Each item shows the module, standard, severity, status, and a direct action.
+This makes it clear at a glance which configurations deviate from best practices.
 A selection of the most important checks:

 • Synchronized Application Control should be turned on.